front-tech/design-system-utils/README.md

 Design Systems Utils aims to provide a series of common utilities at the beginning of any web project, which will facilitate and speed up the day-to-day development.
 For more information click on the following [link](https://front-tech.github.io/design-system-utils/).

+To use the library we must follow the following steps:
+1. Insert the following line of code in the .npmrc file ```@front-tech:registry=https://npm.pkg.github.com```
-Initially it will be necessary to install the ***@front-tech/design-systems-utils*** dependency by executing the following command ```npm install @front-tech/design-systems-utils```
+2. Run the command ```npm install @front-tech/design-systems-utils -D```
+3. Create a script in the package.json where we will pass the configuration file ```design-systems-utils --file=frontech.json```

-For the correct functioning of the library it is necessary to create a configuration file in the project called ```.frontech.json``` which will determine the utilities of margin, padding and custom grid.
+For the proper functioning of the library, it is necessary to create a configuration file in the project that will determine the margin, padding and custom grid utilities.
 This configuration must maintain the following structure:

 ```
 {